ORThought: Benchmarking and Automating Logistics Optimization Modeling: Experiments and Analysis

-As shown in \cref{tab:overall_results}, ORThought consistently outperforms existing methods across all datasets, with relative improvements of 13-28 percentage points over Standard baseline.
+As shown in \cref{tab:overall_results}, ORThought consistently outperforms existing methods across all datasets, with relative improvements of 13-28 percentage points over the Standard baseline.
+Notably, it outperforms even the most competitive reasoning methods (Reflexion and CoT) by 9-17 percentage points.
 The performance varies significantly across datasets: while achieving a high success rate of 89.02\% on NLP4LP, the performance decreases on more complex datasets (57.83\% on IndustryOR and 46.01\% on LogiOR).
-These results demonstrate the effectiveness of our method while also revealing the persistent challenges in handling complex optimization problems.
+These results demonstrate the effectiveness of ORThought while also revealing the persistent challenges in handling complex optimization problems.

 A detailed examination of different methodologies reveals distinct patterns.
+The supervised fine-tuned model ORLM exhibits limited performance, with noticeable improvement only on ComplexOR, while underperforming the Standard baseline on the other three datasets.
+Specifically, on the more complex IndustryOR and LogiOR datasets, ORLM's performance decreases by 10.04 and 17.76 percentage points, respectively.
+This performance gap can be attributed to several factors.
+First, while ORLM was originally reported to rival GPT-4, it is based on a fine-tuned 8B-parameter model, whereas other methods in our experiment utilize the more recent and powerful GPT-4.1-nano, representing a substantial disparity in model capacity.
+This also highlights potential challenges of supervised fine-tuning approaches, where training outcomes may have limited transferability and struggle to keep pace with rapidly evolving foundation models.
+Additionally, ORLM's training data was synthesized through a semi-automatic pipeline, which may contain noise and errors that could impact model performance.

-Among multi-agent approaches, OptiMUS shows degraded performance compared to the Standard baseline, with a drop of 3.31 percentage points on NLP4LP.
+Among multi-agent approaches, OptiMUS\footnote{OptiMUS requires an intermediate step of converting problems in natural language into JSON format, which is treated as an integral part of its overall pipeline.
+As this conversion consistently produces JSON parsing errors when using GPT-4.1-nano as the backbone, we only evaluated OptiMUS on the NLP4LP dataset using the authors' provided JSON outputs to bypass this problematic transformation step.} shows degraded performance compared to the Standard baseline, with a drop of 3.31 percentage points on NLP4LP.
 This deterioration can be attributed to its workflow-based design, where errors cascade through sequential agent interactions.
 While CoE mitigates this cascading error problem through a shared information pool, its unconstrained agent collaboration often leads to illogical operation sequences, such as code generation before mathematical model formulation, limiting its performance improvement.

 Reasoning methods generally demonstrate better performance than multi-agent approaches, with Reflexion and CoT emerging as the most competitive baseline methods across different datasets.
 While we do not view these results as definitive evidence of the superiority of reasoning methods over multi-agent approaches, they do highlight that reasoning methods are easier to design and implement, and still achieve competitive performance in optimization modeling tasks.
 ORThought builds upon these insights by incorporating expert-level planning into the reasoning process, achieving 9-17 percentage points improvements over these strong baselines while maintaining implementation simplicity.